morrisyoung/eQTL_v6_script/README.md

 ```
 1. for all the chromosome “X”, do all the following (step #2 - #10):
-2. process the issued SNPs (SNP ID duplication now, and I take the first one and removed all following)
+2. process the issued SNPs (SNP ID duplication now, and I take the first one and removed all following), for ".tped", ".dosage" and ".maf05.exclusion.snplist.txt" data
 3. cp chrX.tfam “chrX.tfam”
 4. [QC] ./plink --tfile “chrX” --exclude “chrX.maf05.exclusion.snplist.txt” --make-bed
 5. [pruning] ./plink --bfile plink --indep-pairwise 50kb 5 0.5 (0.5 may possibly be adjusted into other values)